 My son Matthew and friends, 1997.

 Leave it to this child to choose as his costume, not the usual ghost or ghoul, but an IRS agent.
+He birthed and implemented the idea, wearing his school uniform, my husband’s trenchcoat, and a borowed fedora.
 At the doors of unsuspecting neighbors, he opened his trench coat to reveal a sign that said:

 “IRS – You owe me candy.”

 That was Matthew—so clever, so smart; even as his brain was under assault.